nusretipek/hierarchy_of_rabbits/README.md

 ## Rule-based Agonistic Action Detection

-All rules can be found in the file -> Behaviour Detection/BehaviorDetector.py
+All rules can be found in the file -> Behaviour Detection/BehaviorDetector.py Players are animals involved in an unknown event (A and B) and also positionally closed unknown animal P. <br>
+All of the rules are cross-checked with a matching counter move and validated robustly.
+For more details see the code file.

 ### Rules

-Players are animals involved in an unknown event (A and B) and also positionally closed unknown animal P All of the rules are cross-checked with a matching counter move and validated robustly.
-For more details see the code file.

 ---
 1. Absolute velocity of animal A is larger than or equal to 20 (t-10 to t-0 and also t0 to t+10) -> Initiator A